Facets-cloud/facets-cloud.github.io/docs/home.md

 ## Onboarding your product on Facets
-Onboarding your product to facets is three simple steps.

 ### [1\.
 Declare - Define a product in Facets Stack Definition Language](fsdl/README.MD)

 Facets stack definition language enables you to define your complete product as a stack.
 A stack is a easy to write JSON that is committed as a git repository.
 Typical contents of a stack is

 * Application
   * Image to use or a CI integration
   * Liveliness and Readiness checks
   * Credential Requests
   * Ingress rules
 * Infrastructure
   * Type
   * Service name
-* Database
+* Databases
   * Schema of the tables
   * Seed data

 Now you can create a few clusters out of this stack.

 ### [2\.
 Deploy - Create a few clusters out of the stack](deploy/README.md)